mddanishyusuf/gumroad-coffee-template/README.md

 }
 ```

-Change the values with yours.

 ### Step 4:

-After editing the file push the code on your github account.
-So, you will have your own githu repository.
+Affter editing, push the code stright to your github.

 ### Step 5:

-Get your Gumroad `Access Token` from your gumroad account.
-Read here is the official documentation to generate access token https://gumroad.com/api
+Genarate a New Gumroad Access Token, To do this go to [https://gumroad.com/api  ](https://gumroad.com/api) and register a new OUath Application following and using the docs.
+Copy the Access Token, You'll need soon :

 ### Step 6:

-Go to https://vercel.com and click on `Import Project` and wait for to deploy.
+Go to https://vercel.com and go to import project, select your repo and start deploying

 ### Step 7: